EcalLaserValidation/TPG_EcalLaserValidation/README.md

 CMS-ECAL_TPGAnalysis (9_4_0_pre3)

-## This houses scripts to run the ECALTPGAnalysis of CMS with jenkins jobs
+## This repository houses scripts to run the ECALTPGAnalysis of CMS with jenkins jobs
 ## It runs on Jenkins in order to validate the ECAL conditions (laser corrections, pedestals...)

 ## To trigger the running new.sh is included in the jenkins system cron jobs